Llanelly and District Electric Tramways: Trolleybuses

-Following a public announcement in November 1929, a bill to sanction the replacement of the trams with trolleybuses was put before the House of Lords in January 1930, and royal assent for the Llanelly and District Traction Act 1930 was received on 10 July.
+Following a public announcement in November 1929, a bill to sanction the replacement of the trams with trolleybuses was put before the House of Lords in January 1930, and royal assent for the Llanelly District Traction Act 1930 was received on 10 July.
 Additional powers contained in the act included several extensions of the network, and a time limit of five years in which to complete the project.
 There was a delay in carrying out the work, due to an economic downturn, but by 26 December 1932 seven of the initial batch of 14 Leyland trolleybuses had arrived at the depot, and were put to work on the same day, inaugurating trolleybus services on the route to Bynea.
 There were more delays in getting the system completed, but a final inspection took place on 13 February 1933, and trolleybuses began running to Pwll and Felinfoel four days later.
 In view of the piecemeal way in which the system had been brought into operation, plans for a formal opening ceremony were shelved.

 The fleet was supplemented by three Guy BTX three-axle double deck vehicles in 1935, two of which had previously worked on various systems as demonstrators.
 The company returned to Guys in 1937, when they purchased three twin-axle trolleybuses.
 The route mileage was 8.38 mi, as the route to Felinfoel had been extended a little past the original tram terminus, and the Bynea route had been extended to Loughor Bridge, where a turning circle had been installed, rather than a reverser, as at Felinfoel and Pwll.
 In 1942, a turning circle was added at Felinfoel, when a new motor factory opened, and at some point, a turning circle was constructed at the station and in the town centre.
 Short workings were made possible by constructing reversers at Pemberton and Bynea on the Loughor Bridge route, though the one at Pemberton was subsequently turned into a turning circle, and another was added at Llwyn Hendre for the Trostre steelworks traffic.